-Free Geek was founded in Portland, Oregon in 2000, when one man started collecting cast off computers in the corner of his dining room.
+The Free Geek movement started in Portland, Oregon in 2000, when one man started collecting cast off computers in the corner of his dining room.
 He planned to fix them and give them to community members who could not afford to buy them.
 It quickly grew from a pile of 6 computers to 20,000 computers.
-Today, there are several Free Geek organizations located throughout the U.S. and Canada.
+Today, there are several independently run Free Geek organizations all over the U.S. and Canada.

 To promote social and economic justice, focusing on marginalized populations in the Greater Toronto area by: